This deadline for applications to this fund has passed.

 Step 6 – Finalists for interviews selected and invited for interview.

-Step 7 – Interviews held – the finalists will be interviewed by an expert panel chosen by Social Innovation Fund Ireland between the 27 April and the 6 May 2020.
+Step 7 – Interviews held – the finalists will be interviewed by an expert panel chosen by Social Innovation Fund Ireland between the 13th and 26th of May 2020.

 Step 8 – SIFI do due diligence on projects after interviews.
 This may include site visits and further research on the projects.